-Grant Thornton Australia has built its name on helping privately held businesses achieve their ambitions.
-We develop a close, long-term relationship with our clients and work with them to understand the needs and aspirations of both the business and the owner.
+Grant Thornton Australia has built our name on helping dynamic, privately held businesses achieve their ambitions.
+We develop close, long-term relationships with our clients and work with them to understand the needs and aspirations of both the business and the owner.